Lighthouses of Gabon

 - 1911 (station established 1897).
 Inactive for many years.
 30 m

 (98 ft) cast iron tower with lantern and double gallery.
-A photo
+Stefan Schmidt's photo

 but of all of equatorial Africa.
 Historically the lighthouse was